TCA166/openCMS/README.md

 ## An open python CMS webapp generator

-This package provides a simple yet effective interface that will create a fully functional python Flask webapp intended to be used as a CMS, but in theory may be customised to display anything.
+This package provides a simple yet effective interface that will create a fully functional python Flask webapp intended to be used as a CMS(Customer Management System), but in theory may be customised to display anything.

 ## Usage